Jiří Trnka

-Jiří Trnka ([ˈjɪr̝iː ˈtr̩ŋka]; 24 February 1912 – 30 December 1969) was a Czech puppet-maker, illustrator, motion-picture animator and film director.
+Jiří Trnka ([ˈjɪr̝iː ˈtr̩ŋka]; 24 February 1912 – 30 December 1969) was a Czechoslovak puppet-maker, illustrator, motion-picture animator and film director.

 In addition to his extensive career as an illustrator, especially of children's books, he is best known for his work in animation with puppets, which began in 1946.
 Most of his films were intended for adults and many were adaptations of literary works.
 Because of his influence in animation, he was called "the Walt Disney of Eastern Europe", despite the great differences between their works.
 He received the international Hans Christian Andersen Medal for illustrators in 1968, recognizing his career contribution to children's literature.

 Biography

 Formative years

-Jiří Trnka was born in Pilsen, in western Bohemia, where the family lived as middle class citizens.
+Jiří Trnka was born in Plzeň, in western Bohemia, where the family lived as middle class citizens.
 Although his father was a plumber and his mother a dressmaker, both remained very close to their peasant origins.
 As a child, young Jiří enjoyed sculpting puppets made of wood and put on small shows for friends.

 He later attended classes at a vocational school in his hometown, where he met his teacher Josef Skupa, who eventually would become a leading public figure in the world of Czech puppeteers.
 Skupa was his mentor, entrusted Trnka with certain responsibilities, and managed to convince his family, who were initially reluctant, to allow him to enroll at the prestigious School of Applied Arts in Prague, where he completed his apprenticeship between 1929 and 1935.